 The Bank's credit risk management process integrates risk management into the business management processes, while preserving the independence and integrity of risk assessment.
+The goal of credit risk management during the year has been to maintain a healthy credit portfolio by managing risk at the portfolio level as well as at the individual transaction level.
 The Board of Directors establishes the parameters for risk appetite, which is defined quantitatively and qualitatively in accordance with the laid-down strategic business plan.
 This is dovetailed in the process through a combination of governance structures and credit risk policies, control processes and credit systems embedded in a Credit Risk Management Framework (CRMF).
 The foundation of CRMF rests on the rating tool.